-If you have Hershey’s 🍫 candy lovers in your family than this is a must visit!
+If you have Hershey’s candy lovers in your family then this is a must-visit!
 This is Hershey’s West coast flagship store.
 The store has a huge assortment of Hershey’s candy items to purchase.

-They have some candy themed merchandise and souvenirs for sale like T-shirts, mugs with your favorite candy logo on them.
+They have some Hershey’s-themed merchandise and souvenirs for sale like T-shirts, and mugs with your favorite candy logo on them.

-Cost 💵: Free to browse, but you cant go in a candy store and not buy candy!
+Cost: Free to browse, but you can’t go into a candy store and not buy candy!
 Little pricier than the same candy elsewhere.

-If you have a Coca Cola fan in your family or a soda drinker 🥤than definitely stop by the World of Coca Cola.
-The store has a lot of cool Coca Cola merchandise to shop like Coke logo t-shirts and Coca Cola bottle shaped souvenirs.
+If you have a Coca-Cola fan in your family or a soda drinker then definitely stop by the World of Coca-Cola.
+The store has a lot of cool Coca-Cola merchandise to shop like Coke logo t-shirts and Coca-Cola bottle-shaped souvenirs.

-Cost 💵: Free to browse.
-Merchandise, candy and customization for purchase.
-The candy is over priced but they have so much cool stuff!
+Cost: Free to browse.
+Merchandise, candy, and customization for purchase.
+The candy is a little overpriced but they have so much cool stuff!

 Day 2: Explore the Center Las Vegas Strip

-In Day 2 of our Las Vegas family itinerary we will explore all the family attractions in the Central part of the Las Vegas Strip.
+On Day 2 of our Las Vegas family vacation itinerary, we will explore all the family attractions in the Central part of the Las Vegas Strip.

-This area has some of the iconic older hotels like Bellagio, Caesars Palace, Mirage, Treasure Island, Paris, Venetian with some of the most classic and popular attractions.
+This area has iconic hotels like Bellagio, Caesars Palace, Mirage, Treasure Island, Paris, and Venetian with some of the most classic and popular attractions.

 Bellagio Fountain Show